halt-dos/hd-wiki-public/docs/enterprise/platform/system/authentication/radius.md

 # RADIUS server

-Integration with organizaion's RADIUS server for user management.
+Integration with organization's RADIUS server for user management.

 ---